 One of the important limitations in interpreting pulmonary venous flow is the difficulty in obtaining high-quality recordings suitable for measurements.
 This is especially true for Ar velocity, for which atrial contraction can create low-velocity wall motion artifacts that obscure the pulmonary flow velocity signal.
 Sinus tachycardia and first-degree AV block often result in the start of atrial contraction occurring before diastolic mitral and pulmonary venous flow velocity has declined to the zero baseline.
-This increases the width of the mitral A-wave velocity and decreases that of the reversal in the pulmonary vein, making the Ar-A relationship difficult to interpret for assessing LV A-wave pressure increase.
-With atrial fibrillation, the loss of atrial contraction and relaxation reduces pulmonary venous systolic flow regardless of filling pressures.
-With a first-degree AV block of \geq 300 ms, flow into the left atrium with its relaxation (S1) cannot be separated from later systolic flow (S2), or can even occur in diastole.
+This increases the width of the mitral A-wave ve ocity an electrones that of the reversal in the pulmonary vein, moving the r-A relationship difficult to interpret for assessing LV A-way pressure increase.
+With atrial fibrillation, the loss of atrial contract in and relaxation reduces pulmonary venous systolic flow regardless of filling pressures.
+With a first-degree AV block of \geq 300 mg, flow into the left atrium with its relaxation (S1) cannot be separated from later systolic flow (S2), or can even occur in diastole.